LandRegistry/local-land-charges/migration/delivering-migration.md

           <p>This is a living document and should be reviewed and updated regularly.</p>
           <h4 class='heading-small'>Benefits</h4>
           <p>Changes to current processes are identified early so training can be provided.</p>
+          <p>All relevant data sources are identified and the requirement for scanning or digitisation of non-digital records can be included in the delivery plan.</p>
           <p>The quality and completeness of the data identified during discovery will help inform the development of the delivery plan.
 This helps local authorities plan their resources to meet the delivery timeline.</p>
           <p class='inset-text'>The delivery timeline is determined by several factors, such as the size of the dataset, the type of data (digital, non-digital or a mixture of both) and the resources available to prepare the data.
 There is no fixed duration for the process of migrating a local authority's data.</p>
         </div>